hashchange/jquery.scrollable/README.md

 jQuery.scrollable manages animated scrolling in windows, scrollable elements and iframes.
 It frees you from handling gotchas and edge cases and offers convenient, flexible options for animation.

+If you are a happy user of this project already, you can support its development by [donating to it][donations].
+You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].

 ## Dependencies and setup

 jQuery.scrollable depends on [jQuery][] and [jQuery.documentSize][].
 They must be ready for use when jquery.scrollable.js is loaded.